Mirandadaa/mica-gd300/lectures/w2-ps-animation.md

 # Photoshop Animation

 There is [a great course on creating animation with Photoshop](https://www.lynda.com/After-Effects-tutorials/Motion-Graphics-Loops-01-Photoshop-Techniques/483234-2.html) on Lynda.com.
-It's only about an hour long and has everything you need to know about.
-You get free access with MICA email account.
+It's only about an hour long.
+You get free access with your MICA email account.
 So, check it out first.

 Here are some tips for animating in Photoshop.